Back to the Future

 Chapter 4: A New Zeitgeist for International Business Activity and Scholarship

-INTRODUCTION In this chapter we will suggest that international business (IB) activity is in the midst of a new Zeitgeist – a new spirit of the age – in which the attitudes towards, motives for and the behaviour of MNEs are being both questioned and reappraised.
+4. 1.
+A new Zeitgeist for international business activity and scholarship INTRODUCTION In this chapter we will suggest that international business (IB) activity is in the midst of a new Zeitgeist – a new spirit of the age – in which the attitudes towards, motives for and the behaviour of MNEs are being both questioned and reappraised.
 We shall further assert that no less required is a new Zeitgeist in IB scholarship, both in respect of the issues addressed and the research methodologies pursued.1 The structure of the chapter is set out in Figure 4.1.
 Because of space constraints, we shall set out our arguments in bullet form without much elaboration.
 However, we should, at the outset state that we have no easy answers to the questions posed.
 Also some of our diagnoses and prescriptions are likely to be controversial.
 But one feature of any new Zeitgeist is that it seeks to promote more dialogue and understanding of the subject discussed, and, in this case, to identify the scholarly implications of any new trajectory of thought and action.
 2. THE GLOBAL SCENARIO (CIRCA 2008) First, let us identify some of the critical characteristics of the global scenario in early 2008. ● ● We live in a world characterized by the geographical spread of market based economic systems, tempered by the intervention of national and supranational regimes to promote or enhance extramarket political, cultural or social objectives.
 We live in a world in which there is increasing cross-border interconnectivity between human beings and organizations.
-Inter alia, such interconnectivity is shown by the huge increase in all...
+Inter...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.